top of page

 A woman looks overwhelmed by medical bills.

-Car accident victims in New Hampshire are entitled to compensatory damages to cover economic and noneconomic losses, such as lost wages, medical expenses, pain and suffering, and even disability.
-Economic damages often include medical expenses for treatments related to injuries such as brain injuries, spine injury, fractures, or whiplash, as well as lost wages if you're unable to work.
+In a New Hampshire personal injury claim, the law allows you to seek payment for lost wages, medical bills, pain and suffering, and disability.
+Economic damages often include medical expenses for treatments related to injuries such as brain injuries, spine injuries, fractures, or whiplash, as well as lost wages if you're unable to work.
+A knowledgeable auto accident attorney in NH evaluates both economic and non-economic damages to ensure every category of loss is included.

 American Flag.
 A patriotic image.